RebelToolbox/RebelDocumentation/contributing/ways_to_contribute.rst

 the bug can be identified and addressed.

-You should therefore always ask yourself: what is relevant information to give so that other Godot contributors can understand the bug, identify it and hopefully fix it.
+You should therefore always ask yourself: what is relevant information to give so that other Rebel Engine contributors can understand the bug, identify it and hopefully fix it.
 Here are some of the most important infos that you should always provide: